chaseofthejungle/python-networking-scripts/README.md

 # Python Networking Scripts

-An assortment of command line scripts written for the Python interpreter.
+**Description:** An assortment of command line scripts written for the Python interpreter.

 | Script File Name | Summary of Script Purpose |
 | ---------- | ---------- |